Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Introduction.

-\begin{teo} Let $L_0$ be the infinitesimal generator of a uniformly elliptic infinite dimensional diffusion with finite range, bounded coefficients $a$ and $b$ having bounded second order partial derivatives.
-Let $A$ be a diagonal first order operator with finite range, bounded coefficients having second order partial derivatives and satisfying the regularity condition ${\bf (R)}$.
-Assume that $\nu$ is an invariant measure for the infinite dimensional diffusion with generator $L_0$, which satisfies the logarithmic Sobolev inequality with respect to the Laplacian operator.
-Then, for each $\epsilon\in (-\epsilon_c, \epsilon_c)$, where $\epsilon_c:=\frac{a}{C_0\sqrt{\gamma}}$, the diffusion with generator $L_\epsilon:=L_0+\epsilon A$ has a unique invariant measure $\nu_\epsilon$ in $M_2[\nu]$ with a Radon-Nikodym derivative $g_\epsilon$ with respect to $\nu$ with the following expansion in $L_2[\nu]$,
+\begin{teo} Consider an infinite dimensional diffusion with infinitesimal generator $L_0$ and with an invariant Gibbs measure $\nu$ satisfying {\bf (LSI)}.
+Let $A$ be a diagonal first order operator satisfying condition {\bf (R)} with respect to $\nu$.
+Then, for each $\epsilon\in (-\epsilon_c, \epsilon_c)$, the infinite dimensional diffusion with generator $L_\epsilon:=L_0+\epsilon A$ has a unique invariant measure $\nu_\epsilon$ in $M_2[\nu]$ which has a Radon-Nikodym derivative $g_\epsilon$ with respect to $\nu$ with the following expansion in $L_2[\nu]$,